Carlos Arroyo: Career, Net Worth & More

 College Career

-During his college days, he was known as one of the main players in his team, the Golden Panthers.
+During his college days, he was known as one of the leading players on his team, the Golden Panthers.

-Carlos Arroyo was only in Florida University to score more than six hundred points in a single season.
-The score of 1600 points in his college career made him in a second position lifetime scoring globally.
+Carlos Arroyo was the only in Florida University to score more than six hundred points in a single season.

 After this achievement, he became a Sun Belt Conference’s All-Star team member.